What opportunity stages to use in Salesforce®

 Salespeople generally do not like CRMs.
 They would rather spend time closing deals than updating stages in their CRM.
 Make it easy for them, automate it for them, and explain WHY they should update their stages.

-A clean CRM is a good CRM, and the first step to a clean CRM is to ensure that everything is well defined and laid out clearly for everyone.
+A clean CRM is a good CRM.
+The first step to a clean CRM is to ensure that everything is well-defined and laid out clearly for everyone.
 I can’t promise that you’ll have a pristine CRM if you follow my advice, but it’s certainly a good start.
 Plus, with QuotaPath’s Salesforce integration, if you have well laid out stages, you can easily automate your commission calculating for everyone in the organization!